RolfChung/predicting_car_origins_multiclassification/README.md

 As the target variable has got three unique origins to choose from, making predictions creates a multiclass classification.
 The one-versus-all method of multiclass classification is applied here.
 The one-versus-all method offers a good access as it transforms multiclass classification into multiple binary classification problems.
 Three in this case.
-The data is splitted into train-test-split of 70 to 30.
+The data is split into train-test-split of 70 to 30.
 Two models with different number of features each with 3 binary classification models are created here and evaluated with sklearn metrics functionality.